stratSystemF/lambda/README.md

 ##Kind and type inference

-Explain why it was difficult

 The current approach of translating almost everything into boolean functions is probably not the best one but it worked and it took us a lot of time already so we had to move on.

-TODO Afterward we realized that there was automatical ways to do that, but that does not change the fact that semantically, we need to compute, so Prop is not Ok.
+Afterward we realized that there was automatical ways to do that, but that does not change the fact that semantically, we need to compute.
+So Prop is not Ok.
 At some point we realized that perhaps we could put everything in Type, and not in Prop, because the special features of Prop (erasability, impredicativy...) did not seem needed.
-It did not seem idiomatic in Coq to put everything in Type, even when it is possible.
+But it did not seem idiomatic in Coq to put everything in Type, even when it is possible.